microsoft/csa-misc-utils/doc-azure-training/README.md

 ![alt text][Img6]

-Click on “Create one!”
+Click on "Create one!"

 Follow the instruction for creating a new account.
 Remember the username and password.

 <a name="edx">__Signing up for an edX.org account__</a>

-To sign up for an edX.org account open a browser and head to https://www.edx.org/ Find the “Register” button in the upper right-hand corner –
+To sign up for an edX.org account open a browser and head to https://www.edx.org/ Find the "Register" button in the upper right-hand corner:

  ![alt text][Img7]